Skip to Content

 2. pg_kalam resolves the target table and tenant context.

-3. Rows are converted from PostgreSQL datums into KalamDB scalar values.
+3. Rows are converted from PostgreSQL datums into KalamDB scalar values, while _seq stays read-only and _userid is treated as an insert-only tenant override.

 4. Mutations are sent to KalamDB over the remote executor.